vmware-tanzu/velero/design/Implemented/json-substitution-action-design.md

 ### Resource Modifier ConfigMap Structure
 - User first needs to provide details on which resources the JSON Substitutions need to be applied.
-    - For this the user will provide 4 inputs - Namespaces(for NS Scoped resources), GroupKind (kind.group format similar to includeResources field in velero) and Name Regex(optional).
+    - For this the user will provide 4 inputs - Namespaces(for NS Scoped resources), GroupResource (resource.group format similar to includeResources field in velero) and Name Regex(optional).
     - If the user does not provide the Name, the JSON Substitutions will be applied to all the resources of the given Group and Kind under the given namespaces.

 - Further the use will specify the JSON Patch using the structure of kubectl's "JSON Patch" based inputs.